 Car-washing can be done any day of the week but must be done with a hose equipped with an automatic shut-off nozzle or a bucket.
 Hoses may not be left running.
 Consider taking your car to a Water Smart Car Wash.
 Remember, many local car washes recycle their water on-site and use it many times … Continued

-Irrigation of lawn or turf with sprinklers or sprayers is restricted to Monday and Thursday nights between 8 pm and 6 am.
-No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed, nor is watering allowed within 48 hours of measurable rain (1/8”).
+It is suggested that everyone reduce their irrigation as much as possible and water only between the hours of 8 p.m. and 6 a.m.
+No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed.
+Prevent watering within 48 hours of measurable rain (1/8”).

 Everyone can do their part to use water wisely, but some people need a friendly reminder.
 If you observe water waste or would like to alert the City of a concern, please contact the City of Sonoma Public Works Department.
 Email publicworks@sonomacity.org, Call (707) 938-3332, or Fill out the online form.
 To report water waste outside of … Continued